Customize5773/Wall-Climber-Glass-Cleaner-Robot-Arduino/README.md

 Welcome to the **Wall-Climber Glass Cleaner Robot** project!
 This Arduino-powered marvel is designed to autonomously clean vertical glass surfaces while safely navigating along edges.
 Combining motor control, ultrasonic sensing, and cleaning mechanisms, this project offers a robust platform for experimentation and further enhancements. 🚀

+> **Inspiration:** This project draws its inspiration from the "Wall Climber Glass Cleaner Robot" featured on [nevonprojects.com](https://nevonprojects.com/wall-climber-glass-cleaner-robot/).
+Their innovative concept inspired the design and functionality of this implementation.

 ---

 ## Project Overview